Houtamelo/comfy-print/README.md

 thread::yield_now();
 ```

-If writing to output fails, we'll insert an error message in front of the queue, then the original message afterwards.
+If writing to output fails, we'll insert an error message in front of the queue, then the original message afterward.

 However, since we are guaranteed to not be in the main thread, we can hold the print responsibility for a bit longer, we'll keep trying to print up to `MAX_RETRIES`.